igorschultz/FalconGCP/gcp/docs/add_gcp_project.md

 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

-This tutorial will guide you through the deploy of required infrastructure of Falcon Cloud Security on GCP project.
+This tutorial will guide you to deploy the required infrastructure of Falcon Cloud Security on GCP project.

 ## Automated Configuration